Azevedo leaves WTO with an uncertain future amid Trump threats | DW | 01.09.2020

 Under the Trump presidency, the USA has adopted a notably more unilateral stance on issues of global trade.
 It has been engaged in a trade war with China.
 Trump has also sharply criticized the WTO, calling it "horrible."
 Yet American grievances predate the Trump era.

-The Obama Administration took 16 cases against China alone at the WTO, including a case in its final week of office on the country's aluminum industry.
-The American view that the WTO has trod far too lightly when it comes to China's heavily state-backed economy is one shared by the EU and Japan.
+Former President Barack Obama's administration took 16 cases against China alone at the WTO, including a case in its final week of office on the country's aluminum industry.
+The American view that the WTO has trod far too lightly when it comes to China's heavily state-backed economy is one shared by the European Union and Japan.

 The process to succeed him is already well underway.
-Eight candidates are in the hunt.
-They are: Jesus Seade Kuri (Mexico), Ngozi Okonjo-Iweala (Nigeria), Abdel-Hamid Mamdouh (Egypt), Tudor Ulianovschi (Moldova), Yoo Myung-hee (South Korea), Amina Mohamed (Kenya), Mohammad Al-Tuwaijri (Saudi Arabia) and Liam Fox (United Kingdom).
+Eight candidates are in the running, including: Jesus Seade Kuri (Mexico), Ngozi Okonjo-Iweala (Nigeria), Abdel-Hamid Mamdouh (Egypt), Tudor Ulianovschi (Moldova), Yoo Myung-hee (South Korea), Amina Mohamed (Kenya), Mohammad Maziad Al-Tuwaijri (Saudi Arabia) and Liam Fox (United Kingdom).

 The candidates, from top left to right: Abdel-Hamid Mamdouh (Egypt), Amina Mohamed (Kenya), Mohammad Al-Tuwaijri (Saudi Arabia), Yoo Myung-hee (South Korea), Liam Fox (United Kingdom), Tudor Ulianovschi (Moldova), Ngozi Okonjo-Iweala (Nigeria) and Jesús Seade Kuri (Mexico).

-The decision as to who wins the contest is decided by the WTO's 164 member nations.
-Yet the selection procedure is not a simple voting process.
+The decision as to who wins the contest is decided by the WTO's 164 member nations, yet the selection procedure isn't a simple vote.
 Three WTO ambassadors, who chair leading committees, run the process.
 They will meet member nations privately, where they will give their preferences without rankings or vetoes.

-That process ends on September 7 and from September 7-16, the trio of WTO ambassadors will attempt to whittle the field down, first to five candidates and eventually to two.
-It is hoped that the entire process to find Azevedo's successor is over by November but few would be surprised if it drags on into 2021.
+That process ends on September 7, and from September 7 to 16 the trio of WTO ambassadors will attempt to whittle the field down, first to five candidates and eventually to two.
+It's hoped that Azevedo's successor will be named by November, but few would be surprised if the decision drags on into 2021.

 Voting will only take place if the above process fails to find a clear candidate.
-Yet the early signs aren't great.
-WTO members failed to agree on a temporary caretaker director-general, meaning four deputies will handle the director-general's duties for now.
+The early signs aren't great — WTO members have failed to agree on a temporary caretaker director-general, meaning four deputies will handle the director-general's duties for now.

 The two favorites are Kenya's Amina Mohamed and Nigeria's Ngozi Okonjo-Iweala.
 If either emerges from the process, they will become both the first woman and first African to hold the role.
 Okonjo-Iweala's lack of extensive experience in international trade may tilt the balance toward Mohamed.

-For example, the EU did not put forward their own candidate, instead focusing on finding an international candidate to back who could best deal with the major tasks facing the organization.
+The EU did not put forward its own candidate.
+Instead, it focused on finding an international candidate to back who could best deal with the major tasks facing the organization.

 The US-China dispute is at the center of this.
 Candidates backed too enthusiastically by one of those blocs is likely to be unpalatable to the other.
 For that reason, the Mexican and South Korean candidates may struggle, due to Chinese perceptions that they will be US allies.